NextFaze/slate/source/index.html.md

 triggerLocation       | geopoint   | The coupon will activate when the user visits the specified location triggerLocationRadius | number     | A radius, in metres, used in conjunction with triggerLocation.
 Specifies a distance from the location on which to trigger the coupon. triggerLocationPoly   | geopoint[] | An array of points that define a polygon.
-The trigger will fire when the user enters the area specified by the polygon activeOn              | date       | ? expiresOn             | date       | ? afterTrigger          | string     | ? timeAfterTrigger      | number     | This trigger will fire X minutes after the previous trigger dateAfterTrigger      | number     | ? firesAfter            | object     | ?
+The trigger will fire when the user enters the area specified by the polygon activeOn              | date       | ? afterTrigger          | string     | ? timeAfterTrigger      | number     | This trigger will fire X minutes after the previous trigger dateAfterTrigger      | number     | ? firesAfter            | object     | ?

-A trigger's type is defined by which of these properties it contains.
+> A trigger's type is defined by which of these properties it contains.
 For a location based trigger would look like this:

 ```json
 {